 Archaeological evidence shows that people at Kalambo Falls have been living for at least 250,000 years.
 Settlements here existed for most of the time – up to the recent past, leaving one of the most complete human culture-stratigraphic records in Africa.

 250,000 years ago – before the last ice age – Kalambo River before the falls formed a small lake.
-Climate back then was similar to contemporary climate and a body of water was good selection – it attracted animals and there was plenty of fish.
+Climate back then was similar to the contemporary climate and a body of water was a good selection – it attracted animals and there was plenty of fish.

 Sequence of Stone Age cultures